Random forest: structure, training and Python code

-A random forest is an ensemble machine-learning model that combines the output of numerous decision trees trained on input data to make predictions.
+A random forest is a bagging machine-learning model that combines the output of numerous decision trees to make predictions.

-These are the main parameters taken from the scikit-learn documentation about parameters.
+These are the main hyperparameters taken from the scikit-learn documentation about parameters.
 You can check the parameters for the decision trees, which also apply to this model, in their article.

 • n_estimators: the number of trees in the forest.